Blu33u3dD3v1l/Csharp-OOP/README.md

 # My Solutions for Csharp-OOP homework and old exams!
-This are links for problem descriptions! https://judge.softuni.org/Contests#!/List/ByCategory/184/CSharp-OOP-Exercises
+This is link for problems descriptions! https://judge.softuni.org/Contests#!/List/ByCategory/184/CSharp-OOP-Exercises